Modou Barrow

-Modou Barrow (born 13 October 1992), commonly known as Mo Barrow, is a Gambian professional footballer who plays for Saudi Arabian club Al-Ahli and the Gambia national team.
+Modou Secka Barrow (born 13 October 1992) is a Gambian professional footballer who plays for K League 2 club Incheon United and the Gambia national team.
 He is a winger but can also play as a forward.

 He grew up in Sweden where he played for several senior clubs.
 In 2014, he signed for Swansea City of the Premier League.
 After loans to three Championship clubs, he transferred to Reading in 2017.
 Barrow made his international debut for the Gambia national team in 2015.

 Club career

 Early life and Sweden

 Barrow was born in the Gambia.
-When he was 11, his mother died.
+His mother died when he was just 11.
 He and his four brothers joined their father in Sweden.
 He reflected that "Football obviously helped me get through that period of my life.
 I was very good at football and got a lot of friends at my new school, mainly because many of them really liked to play football with me.
 I was never bullied because I was from another country."

 He spent his youth career at Östers IF and Mjölby AI, before earning his first senior appearances with Mjölby AI.
 His best friend from Gambia had moved to the town of Mjölby.
 While visiting his friend, he was invited to train with the club, and quickly caught the eye of the senior squad.
 This in turn led to a deal with the nearby club IFK Norrköping.
 After spells at fellow Swedish sides Mjölby Södra IF, IFK Norrköping, and Varbergs BoIS, he joined Swedish second-tier side Östersunds FK in 2014.
 He scored 10 goals in 19 matches in his only season for them in Superettan.